 - High Steaks!
 Middle School This lesson walks step-by-step through how to teach relevant content and create a great project for the High Steaks competition - FoodMASTER Middle: Protein Students will examine dietary sources of protein and generally understand the relationship between protein synthesis and amino acids while completing an activity to use beads as a representation of amino acids to construct proteins (polypeptide chains).
-Students will identify complete and/or incomplete proteins found in both animal and plant food sources. - At Home on the Range Students will learn about rangelands by participating in a hands-on activity to grow their own grass to represent a beef or sheep ranch. - Roll of the Genes In this lesson students will learn about genes and how they affect important traits such as growth, reproduction, disease resistance, and behavior.
-Students will also discover the responsibilities of an animal geneticist. - Create Your Own Herd Students will be able to understand how heredity affects agricultural decisions regarding wanted traits in animals (specifically beef cattle), and will understand that DNA contains genes which carry traits from generation to generation. - The QUEST for the Whole Enchilada This lesson utilizes a process learning model to recognize how the Columbian Exchange and early Spanish explorers impacted the culture and cuisine of the Southwest United States.
-Students will participate in a food lab to make enchiladas and learn about the production of each ingredient. - Beef Basics Students will learn how to read a meet label and identify primal cut to help choose appropriate beef cuts for certain recipes.
+Students will identify complete and/or incomplete proteins found in both animal and plant food sources. - At Home on the Range Students will learn about rangelands by participating in a hands-on activity to grow their own grass to represent a beef or sheep ranch. - Create Your Own Herd Students will be able to understand how heredity affects agricultural decisions regarding wanted traits in animals (specifically beef cattle), and will understand that DNA contains genes which carry traits from generation to generation. - The QUEST for the Whole Enchilada This lesson utilizes a process learning model to recognize how the Columbian Exchange and early Spanish explorers impacted the culture and cuisine of the Southwest United States.
+Students will participate in a food lab to make enchiladas and learn about the production of each ingredient.